-The following is a guest post by Elsa Williams, whose nonfiction piece “My Education, San Francisco 1994.” appeared in Issue 16 of Typehouse.
+The following is a guest post by Elsa Williams, whose creative nonfiction “My Education, San Francisco 1994.” appeared in issue 16 of Typehouse.

 A woman in my writing workshop said, “I don’t understand how you could be friends with someone like Lila.”

 I was writing about the chaos of my teens and early 20s, and especially my messy relationship with Lila, and I was workshopping my manuscript for the first time.
 I needed to know if what I was writing made sense to anybody else.
 But I was still learning how to weigh the value of different questions, and I needed to find “my readers” —people who understood what I was trying to do and wanted to help me get there.